Using email newsletters to achieve marketing success: 5 tips

 4. Use a distribution platform and track results

 Email distribution services such as Mail Chimp and Constant Contact offer cost-effective and robust platforms for sending newsletters to your audience, then allowing you to track open rates (how many recipients open your newsletter) and other key metrics.
 Whichever platform you choose, use the tools to evaluate your success and tweak your e-newsletter strategy.

 - Content—Emailing irrelevant content to customers is a sure-fire way to see them opt-out of your emails.
 Remember to keep your content interesting, short and punchy.
 And remember, consistency is key; so prepare yourself and your team to follow a strict publishing schedule.

 - Design—Investing in a professional-looking design will encourage your customers to read your newsletter and (hopefully) take a desired action.

 - Timing—Knowing when your target recipients are most likely to read your e-newsletter will help boost open rates.
 Experiment with different sending times.
 For example, your audience might be more receptive on laid-back Sunday than busy Monday.

 - Mobile friendliness—People are now more likely than ever to open your emails on the go.
 That's why it's critical to make sure your e-newsletters are mobile optimized.

 Don't forget that once a relationship is established and you have a contact's email address, you can send a (reasonable) amount of promotional emails and other information, such as eBooks or videos.
 Just don't bombard them.
 Remember you're aiming for a long-term committed relationship.

-To learn more, download BDC's free eBook Attracting and Selling Online: A Marketing Guide for Entrepreneurs.
+To learn more, download BDC's free guide Attracting and Selling Online: A Marketing Guide for Entrepreneurs.